TranPhucVinh/Cplusplus/Object-oriented programming/Constructor.md

 # Fundamental concepts

-A **class constructor** is a special member function of a class that is executed whenever we create new objects of that class, and have **no return value**.
+A **class constructor** is a special member function of a class that is executed whenever we create new objects of that class.

+Every class has at least one constructor. **Constructor** is like a function and is used to express the attribute of an object.
+Constructor doesn't have returned type like ``void``, ``int``,... and doesn't have return value.

 **Default constructors** have the same name with the class